alexa-samples/skill-sample-nodejs-fact/instructions/create-aws-hosted-function.md

 ## Connecting Your Voice User Interface To Your Lambda Function

-On [the first page](./setup-vui-aws-hosted.md) of this guide, we created a voice user interface for the intents and utterances we expect from our users.
-On [the second page](./create-aws-hosted-function.md), we created a Lambda function that contains all of our logic for the skill.
-On this page, we need to connect those two pieces together.
+Now that you've created a voice user interface for the intents and utterances we expect from our users, and a Lambda function that contains all of our logic for the skill, we need to connect those two pieces together.

 1.  **Go back to the [Amazon Developer Portal](https://developer.amazon.com/alexa/console/ask?&sc_category=Owned&sc_channel=RD&sc_campaign=Evangelism2018&sc_publisher=github&sc_content=Survey&sc_detail=fact-nodejs-V2_GUI-3&sc_funnel=Convert&sc_country=WW&sc_medium=Owned_RD_Evangelism2018_github_Survey_fact-nodejs-V2_GUI-3_Convert_WW_beginnersdevs&sc_segment=beginnersdevs) and select your skill from the list.** You may still have a browser tab open if you started at the beginning of this tutorial.